 - 1. Professional foundation the essential skills that are the basis of a school counselor's professional orientation - 2.
-Direct and indirect student services interactions that are provided directly to students or indirectly for students in collaboration with education partners, such as families, staff, administrators, decision-makers, and any other school or community organizations/individuals. - 3.
+Direct and indirect student services interactions that are provided directly to students or indirectly for students in collaboration with families, teachers, administrators, other school staff and education partners - 3.
 Planning and assessment activities necessary for the design, implementation and assessment of the school counseling program